mehmetemrekayacan/Network_Chat_App/PERFORMANCE_ANALYSIS.md

 The current application demonstrates high performance in a `localhost` environment.
 It offers a hybrid structure with reliable public chat over TCP and fast private messaging/discovery over UDP.

+- **Cross-Platform Consistency:** The application was tested on Windows, macOS, and Ubuntu, showing consistent and stable performance across all three major operating systems.
+This confirms that the design and implementation are platform-agnostic.
 - **Reliability vs. Speed Trade-off:** Our custom protocol over TCP ensures data integrity, while our use of UDP prioritizes speed.
 This is a core design decision of the project.
 - **Limitations:** The performance tests were conducted on `localhost`.
 Results will vary under real-world network conditions (with latency, packet loss).
 - **Future Work:**